Installation on Windows¶

 To create a new virtual environment for your MapProxy installation and to activate it go to the command line and call:

 The last step is required every time you start working with your MapProxy installation.
 Alternatively you can always explicitly call \mapproxy_venv\Scripts\<command>.

 Apache mod_wsgi does not work well with virtualenv on Windows.
 If you want to use mod_wsgi for deployment, then you should skip the creation the virtualenv.

 After you activated the new environment, you have access to python and easy_install.
 To install MapProxy with most dependencies call:

-This might take some minutes.
+This might take a minute.